a-bro-0227/dbt-labs-refactoring-sql/README.md

 After copy-pasting to a new sql file, I always start with finding the source tables in the SQL query I am going to refactor.
 These can usually be identified by the `from` and `join` clauses.
 The source tables I identified in the original query are as follows:

 ```
-`dbt-public.interview_task.orders`
+`dbt-public.example_task.orders`
-`dbt-public.interview_task.devices`
+`dbt-public.example_task.devices`
-`dbt-public.interview_task.addresses`
+`dbt-public.example_task.addresses`
-`dbt-public.interview_task.payments`
+`dbt-public.example_task.payments`
 ```

 The tables identified actually have the wrong `db.info_schema`.
 That can be changed through the dbt interface by clicking `ctrl + h` which brings up find and replace feature.
-I set my find to `dbt-public.interview_task.` and my replace to `dbt-public.interview_task_`.
+I set my find to `dbt-public.example_task.` and my replace to `dbt-public.example_task_`.
 This allows me to successfully run the code.

 After the source tables are identified, I stage the project to enable my-self to `source` the database tables throughout the project.
 This is done in the [`_sources.yml`](https://github.com/alexb523/dbt-labs-refactoring-sql/blob/main/models/staging/_sources.yml) file.
 In the `source.yml` file you can create documentation and tests associated with your source tables.